-The Student Development Center provides a wide variety of services to promote personal growth and development to help students address problems of daily living.
-These services include personal, individual or group counseling, biofeedback, art therapy, study skills assessment, crisis intervention, and interpersonal skills training.
-Other educational opportunities such as leadership training, human relations skill building, assertiveness training, decision making skills, and stress and anxiety management are provided.
+Other educational opportunities such as leadership training, human relations skill building, assertiveness training and decision-making skills are provided.
 In addition, proactive and preventative group workshops, programs and outreach services are available.
 Consultation, referral services and crisis intervention services are also provided.
 National ACT and SAT administrations are offered through the Student Development Center.
 Individual personality testing services are utilized by the counselors when appropriate.